 He gazed up into the sky at the great gorgeous light.

-The Last Article

-HARRY TURTLEDOVE

-Non-violence is the first article of my faith.
-It is also the last article of my creed. -MOHANDAS GANDHI

-The one means that wins the easiest victory over reason: terror and force. -ADOLF HITLER, Mein Kampf

-The tank rumbled down the Rajpath, past the ruins of the Memorial Arch, toward the India Gate.
-The gateway arch was still standing, although it had taken a couple of shell hits in the fighting before New Delhi fell.
-The Union Jack fluttered above it.

-British troops lined both sides of the Rajpath, watching silently as the tank rolled past them.
+The Last Article HARRY TURTLEDOVE Non-violence is the first article of my faith.
+It is also the last article of my creed. -MOHANDAS GANDHI The one means that wins the easiest victory over reason: terror and force. -ADOLF HITLER, Mein Kampf The tank rumbled down the Rajpath, past the ruins of the Memorial Arch, toward the India British troops lined both sides of the Rajpath, watching silently as the tank rolled past them.
 Their khaki uniforms were filthy and torn; many wore bandages.
-They had the weary, past-caring stares of beaten men, though the Army of India had fought until flesh and munitions gave out.
+They had the weary, past-caring stares of beaten men, though the Army of India had fought until flesh Gate.
+The gateway arch was still standing, although it had taken a fighting before New Delhi fell.
+The Union Jack fluttered above it. couple of shell hits in the and munitions gave out.